zxdhiru/zxdhiru.github.io/README.md

 - LinkedIn [@zxdhiru](https://www.linkedin.com/in/zxdhiru)

 ##
 Give your loved ones the gift of personalized messages this Valentine's week!
 Spread love and happiness with the Valentine's Week Message Sender.
-Also if you like this project, don't forget to hit the start button💌❤️
+Also if you like this project, don't forget to hit the star button💌❤️